gcalderonmeza/CleanDataProject/CodeBook.md

 The data in subject_train.txt and subject_test.txt were used a column in the merged dataset.
 The name of this column is "Subject"

+The data in the Y_train and Y_test files were used to link the activities to the data in the activity_labels file.
+The merge was done via a rbind of Y_train and Y_test followed by a a merge with activity_labels.

 ### Output data description
 __Field        Type        Description__

 Subject        Integer        The Id/Code of he subject.
 Values from 1 to 30

+Activity        Factor        The label for the activity.
+Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 tBodyAcc.mean...X        Double        Time domain mean for BodyAcc axis X